elicharlese/elicharlese/README.md

 # Elias Estrada
 I am mainly a full-stack and blockchain developer - React, Solidity, Node.js and Next.js.

-Howver I also have experience in GIS analysis and Salesforce development - Python, LWC and APEX.
+However I also have experience in GIS analysis and Salesforce development - Python, LWC and APEX.

 ## Cleanfolio
 [⚒️Still under works](https://elicharlese-cleanfolio.vercel.app/)